interrogator/jason-lee-iran/README.md

 ![50.](https://raw.githubusercontent.com/interrogator/jason-lee-iran/master/photos/i50.jpg)

 "So how many letters in Farsi can you fit on that copper stamp?"

-"Three, what do you want on it?"
+"Three.
+What do you want on it?"

-I stood there thinking for a few minutes and after awhile just laughed out loud, "YYF"
+I stood there thinking for a few minutes and after awhile just laughed out loud, "YYF" (Yo-yo Factory)

 > Shiraz, Iran